Skip to content

 Hypothesis

-My hypothesis is that agents and pipelines built to accelerate productivity can also be repurposed or adjusted to accelerate creativity; the reverse is also true.
+My hypothesis is that agentic tasks and pipelines built to accelerate productivity can also be repurposed or adjusted to accelerate creativity; the reverse is also true.

 The core insight is that creative and productive processes and patterns both rely on overlapping agentic workflows.
 This is particlarly true when focusing - as I am - on the intersection of AI-generated science fiction and fantasy microworlds and product ideas.